Javascript Menu by Deluxe-Menu.com

 The availability of our parish priest

 Our parish priest, Archpriest James Carles, serves here in a voluntary capacity.
-He does not live in the Hunter Region but travels here for services from the Central Coast.
-He has secular employment on two days per week and is presently undertaking full-time tertiary study.
+He does not live in the Hunter Region but travels here from the Central Coast for services.
+He has part-time secular employment during the week and is presently undertaking full-time tertiary study.
 In addition to our parish, he has responsibility for Saint Panteleimon Russian Orthodox Church in Gosford and Saint Symeon of Verkhoturye Orthodox Mission on the New South Wales Mid North Coast.
-During study periods (in 2024, 19 February-15 June and 22 July-16 November) his pastoral availability is strictly limited to scheduled services in the three communities; individual “needs” that arise in connection with these scheduled services (e.g. confessions, molebens, and memorial services); essential parish administrative tasks; and end-of-life care and funerals.
-Father James is available to talk after after Divine Liturgy on the Sundays when we have a service.
+During study periods (in 2025, 17 February-12 July and 21 July-15 November) his pastoral availability is strictly limited to scheduled services in the three communities; individual “needs” that arise in connection with these scheduled services (e.g. confessions, molebens, and memorial services); essential parish administrative tasks; and end-of-life care and funerals.
+Father James is available to talk after Divine Liturgy on the Sundays when we have a service.
 He can also be contacted by email.

 Supporting our parish